Archit327/AZ900-/Crowdstrike/Crowdstrike.md

 11. The buil-in AI investigator provides an easy end to end summary of the attack and can uncover additional related context for your xdr incident graph such as highlighting other impacted systems.
 12. Then you can fully close the loop with cross-domain response actions such as ==adding a compromised identity account to a watch list to force multiactor authentication== all from one unified command console industry leading security that's easy to deploy and operate all while cutting complexity and cost that's crowd strike contact us to learn how you can stop adversaries faster with crowd strike endpoint security.

+---

+## What is CrowdStrike’s product Falcon?

+The main product of Crowd strike is Crowdstrike Falcon.
+This is a cloud native platform which provides endpoint protection, threat intelligence and attribution.
+It uses artificial intelligence and behavioral analytics to detect and prevent cyberattacks in real time.
+It also provides visibility and control over the entire attack lifecycle.
+Crowd Strike Falcon can be deployed on various devices, such as laptops, desktops, servers, mobile devices and cloud workloads.

+Most famous and highly advanced and inuse product of Crwodstrike is FALCON.

+### FALCON

+Falcon is a endpoint security platform that uses AI and Ml to detect, prevent and respond to the cyber threats.
 ### Volume Flex Bundles

 - **Falcon Pro**